emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Crippling Shot:__ You can aim at an opponents knees for 1d4 damage, making them go prone on a critical hit.
+  * __Called Shot:__ _(Cost 1)_ Aim for a specific part of an enemy.
+The enemy must make a spell power save or drop a weapon, be blinded, or be knocked prone.

 __Level 2 Archer__